tonamatos/wiederhold-notes/content/MAT246/3/Cardinal arithmetic.md

 >The set of all functions $A\to B$ is denoted by $B^A$.
 This choice of symbol is motivated in the tutorials, where it is shown that for finite sets $|B^A|=|B|^{|A|}$.
 ## Equinumerosity

->[!warning] Note:
->
->This topic is introduced in the lectures.
-The discussion is inadequate for these notes.

 >To measure is to compare.

 >[!def] Notation.